What is sustainable finance?

-On the margins of the International Monetary Fund (IMF)/World Bank annual meetings in Washington DC on 18 October 2019, the European Union launched together with relevant authorities from Argentina, Canada, Chile, China, India, Kenya and Morocco the International platform on sustainable finance (IPSF).
-More countries joined the platform since its creation.
+On the margins of the International Monetary Fund (IMF)/World Bank annual meetings in Washington DC on 18 October 2019, the EU – together with relevant authorities from Argentina, Canada, Chile, China, India, Kenya and Morocco – launched the International platform on sustainable finance (IPSF).
+Since then, more countries have joined the platform..

-The ultimate objective of the IPSF is to help scale up the mobilisation of private capital towards environmentally sustainable investments.
-The IPSF is a forum to strengthen international cooperation and, where appropriate, coordination on approaches and initiatives for the capital markets (such as taxonomies, disclosures, standards and labels), that are fundamental for private investors to identify and seize environmentally sustainable investment opportunities globally.
+The ultimate objective of the IPSF is to help get more private capital being invested in environmentally sustainable investments.
+The IPSF is a forum designed to strengthen international cooperation and, where appropriate, coordination when it comes to approaches taken and initiatives launched for capital markets (such as taxonomies, disclosures, standards and labels).
+These sorts of initiatives are vital for private investors who want to be able to identify environmentally sustainable investment opportunities globally.